meta-introspector/cargo2nix/plan.md

 ## III.
 Next Steps

+1.  **Implement `cargo build` flags in Nix for reproducibility and capture:** Configure Nix derivations to use `cargo build --quiet --reproducible=bash` and `--capture=all` flags.
+This will involve identifying the relevant Nix expressions that invoke `cargo build` and modifying them to include these flags.
-1.  **Full Build Verification:** Execute `make build` to ensure all current fixes have taken effect and that the project now compiles without any blocking errors.
+2.  **Full Build Verification:** Execute `make build` to ensure all current fixes have taken effect and that the project now compiles without any blocking errors.
-2.  **Systematic Warning Resolution:** After a clean build, address the remaining warnings by either:
+3.  **Systematic Warning Resolution:** After a clean build, address the remaining warnings by either:
     *   Adding appropriate `check-cfg` entries to `Cargo.toml` files or `build.rs` scripts for unexpected `cfg` conditions.
     *   Removing unused `use` statements or variables.
     *   Refactoring code flagged as `dead_code` if it's indeed unused, or marking it appropriately if it's intentionally retained.
-3.  **Review `ast_parser_impl` dependencies:** Re-verify that `prelude-generator` and `split-expanded-lib` are correctly handled.
+4.  **Review `ast_parser_impl` dependencies:** Re-verify that `prelude-generator` and `split-expanded-lib` are correctly handled.
 (This was a lingering task that needs a final check).
-4.  **Final `tracing-tree` conflict check:** Ensure no latent `tracing-tree` version conflicts remain.
+5.  **Final `tracing-tree` conflict check:** Ensure no latent `tracing-tree` version conflicts remain.

 This plan aims to achieve a fully compiling project with Nix integration, then to systematically clean up all warnings to ensure code quality and maintainability.